Continued from part 7, on what we can look forward to

 We could quibble and say that the requirement to believe the gospel is a separate element also—but this seems confused to me.
 Obviously one must believe the message to act on it, but this is just a standard feature of any discourse, and so it is, as philosophers would say, trivially true and thus uninteresting.

 The key point I want to make here is that when the New Testament abbreviates the gospel holistically—unless I have missed some other place—it always does so by presenting Jesus as the risen and reigning king, and demanding a response to his impending judgment.
-It is then the effect of our response, and because of his kingly right to judge, that we receive and have confidence in our personal vindication before his Father.
-In Romans 1 and 1 Corinthians 15, justification—but also glorification—is presupposed as the result of the gospel rather than an element in its message; in Acts 2 and 17 it is omitted entirely, pending the audience’s response.
-Justification, in other words, is the solution that Peter and Paul offer only once their audiences have acknowledged the problem and declared their loyalties—whether to Jesus, or whether to themselves and their gods.
+It is then generally the effect of our response, and because of his kingly right to judge, that we receive and have confidence in our personal vindication before his Father.
+In Romans 1 and 1 Corinthians 15, justification—but also glorification—is presupposed as the result of the gospel rather than an element in its message; in Acts 2 and 17 it is omitted entirely, pending the audience’s response; in Acts 13 it is a more central benefit of Jesus’ kingship.
+Justification, in other words, is the result of Jesus’ triumph over every other power, and often is the solution that Peter and Paul offer only once their audiences have declared their loyalties—whether to Jesus, or whether to themselves and their gods.

 Jesus’ death receives even less focus.
 I’m not suggesting that the atonement doesn’t underwrite our justification; obviously it does (e.g., Romans 5:9).
 But I am pointing out that in the Bible’s own gospel summaries, our salvation is not generally framed within Jesus’ death for sin.
 Jesus’s death is not even always mentioned explicitly.
 It is only linked to atonement once (1 Corinthians 15), and is half the time omitted entirely (Acts 17; Romans 1).
 Rather, it is the resurrection which receives focus.